 To facilitate an Alliance-wide and common approach to cyber defence capability development, NATO also defines targets for Allied countries’ implementation of national cyber defence capabilities via the NATO Defence Planning Process.

-Cyber defence has also been integrated into NATO's Smart Defence initiatives.
+Cyber defence has also been integrated into NATO’s Smart Defence initiatives.
 Smart Defence enables countries to work together to develop and maintain capabilities they could not afford to develop or procure alone, and to free resources for developing other capabilities.
-The Smart Defence projects in cyber defence include the Malware Information Sharing Platform (MISP) and the Smart Defence Multinational Cyber Defence Capability Development (MN CD2) project.
-The Multinational Cyber Defence Education and Training (MN CD E&T) project recently concluded its work.
+The Smart Defence projects in cyber defence currently include the Malware Information Sharing Platform (MISP) and the Smart Defence Multinational Cyber Defence Capability Development (MN CD2) project.

 NATO is also helping its Allies by sharing information and best practices, and by conducting cyber defence exercises to help develop national expertise.
 Similarly, individual Allied countries may, on a voluntary basis and facilitated by NATO, assist other Allies to develop their national cyber defence capabilities.